Weak optimal transport with unnormalized kernels

 with $Q_F$ defined as above (with $\Z = \R^d$).
 We refer to \cite[Theorem 4.3]{KR21} for a precise statement.
 Applying this result to the class $\mathcal{A}$ of all convex positively $1$-homogenous functions together with \eqref{eq:distance-intro}, gives back the duality formula \eqref{eq:dual-intro}.
-Note that the two papers complement each other, since the identity \eqref{eq:distance-intro} crucially requires the variant of Strassen theorem for the convex positively $1$-homogenous order proved here.
-It would be very interesting to see if other forward projections admit representations in terms of weak transport costs $\mathcal{T}_c$ or $\mathcal{I}_c$ for some special classes of cost functions $c$, but this question will not be considered here.
+Importantly, the two papers complement each other, since the identity \eqref{eq:distance-intro} crucially requires the variant of Strassen theorem for the convex positively $1$-homogenous order proved here.
+It would be very interesting to see if other backward projections admit representations in terms of weak transport costs $\mathcal{T}_c$ or $\mathcal{I}_c$ for some special classes of cost functions $c$, but this question will not be considered here.

-In the conical case described above, a basic feature of the corresponding transport problem is that it admits in general more than one solution.
-This non-uniqueness of solutions is no longer true for other class of cost functions, also considered in \cite{CK21}, that we shall now describe.
+In the conical case described above, a basic feature of the corresponding transport problem is that it admits, in general, more than one solution.
+This non-uniqueness of solutions is no longer true for other classes of cost functions, also considered in \cite{CK21}, which we describe now.
 Suppose that $c : \X \times \mathcal{M}(\Y) \to \R$ is given by

 where $F:\X \times \Y \to (0,\infty)$ is some continuous function and $G: [0,\infty) \to \R$ is a convex differentiable function.
 We establish in Theorem \ref{thm:uniqueness1d}, that when $\X,\Y$ are compact subsets of $\R$, $\mu$ has no atoms, $G$ is monotonic and $F:\R^2 \to \R$ is twice continuously differentiable and satisfies the following condition